 The Informed Investor

-There are several factors that affect this difficulty in planning.
-For instance, financial literacy is not a core subject taught in school, unless you pursue a finance degree in college.
+Several factors affect this difficulty in planning.
+For instance, financial literacy is not a core subject taught in school unless you pursue a finance degree in college.
 This disadvantage starts us out on the wrong foot from an early age.
 Almost every investor doesn’t know how to accurately determine how much to save versus how much to spend in order to adequately grow and sustain their wealth.
 This challenge often leads to inefficient and/or delayed preparation for your future.

 However, it’s never too late to learn how to plan for your financial future.
 Regardless of your age or stage of financial planning, here are some critical and universal tips for continuing to build your wealth:

 Planning for the Future Should Involve the Entire Family

 Develop an Effective Investment Plan

 Decide When to Engage with an Investment Professional

 Many in the industry are generalists, while some have more skill and experience.
 Once your net worth exceeds $3 million, you will have the ability to pass on generational wealth, establish charitable endowments, access more exclusive investment opportunities, and improve your tax strategizing.
 That’s why it’s important to seek the advice of the best qualified professional to address your specific needs.

 If You Have a Good Plan, Adhere to It